yaaig-ufrgs/NeuralFastDownward-FSM/README.md

 classical planning domains, as well as, using machine learning techniques with Fast Downward (especially, Tensorflow and PyTorch).

-Neural Fast Downward is a fork from Fast Downward.
-For more information (full list of contributors, history, etc.), see [here](https://github.com/PatrickFerber/NeuralFastDownward).
+NeuralFastDownward-yaaig is a fork from [Ferber's Neural Fast Downward](https://github.com/PatrickFerber/NeuralFastDownward), which in turn derives from [Fast Downward](https://github.com/aibasel/downward).

-* Attention: you can find our experiments from the paper in the `paper-experiments` directory.
+Important: you can find our experiments from the paper in the `paper-experiments` directory.

 ## Fast Instructions